LayerZero-Labs/devtools/EXPERIMENTAL.md

 Parallel execution can improve the speed of this process significantly.
 However, since it requires a large number of RPC calls to be executed simultaneously, it can result in `HTTP 429 Too Many Requests` RPC errors when used with public RPCs.

-In general, we recommend combining this feature with <a href="#automatic-retries">automatic retries</a>.

 ### To enable

 `LZ_ENABLE_EXPERIMENTAL_PARALLEL_EXECUTION=1`